 Welcome New Cat Parents!

-Prevent Scratching Furniture: A Key Goal in Cat Care and Training
+Preventing Furniture Scratching & More: A Key Goal in Cat Care and Training

 Congratulations on welcoming a new feline friend into your home!
 As you embark on this exciting journey of cat ownership, it's essential to understand the importance of proper care and training for your furry companion.
 One common behavior that many cat parents struggle with is scratching furniture, which can be frustrating and damaging to your home.